-The global pandemic of Novel Coronavirus (COVID-19) – that first broke out in Wuhan, China in late December of 2019 – has forced countries to lock down their borders and affected human activities all over the world, not to mention the massive effect on the global economy.
-It seems like more countries will soon be following the practice of locking-down civilisations in an effort to stop the spread of the virus.
+The global pandemic of COVID-19 – that first broke out in Wuhan, China in late December of 2019 – has forced countries to lock down their borders and affected human activities all over the world.
+Not to mention the massive effect on the global economy.
+It seems more countries will soon follow others in locking down, in an effort to slow the virus spread.
 Australia has already reduced the limit of persons in non-essential gatherings and more lock-down measures could likely be implemented.

-Many businesses in Australia have already adopted work-from-home practice for most of their employees in consideration of their health & safety, and many more are in the process.
+Businesses in Australia have already adopted work-from-home practice for most of their employees.
+Considering health & safety measures, many more are considering it too.
 However, one question remains: how can you ensure you can be as productive as possible whilst working from home?

 Remote work, however, is not a new term.
-Many businesses have successfully been incorporating remote work practices into their work culture, long before the world was forced to deal with the novel coronavirus.
+Businesses have successfully been incorporating remote work practices, long before the world was forced to deal with the novel coronavirus.
 Working remotely has generally been more applicable to certain industries such as IT, telephone sales, customer support, and business processes where manual operations are not required on-site and the task outcomes can be transferred easily which has been made possible through the internet.
 Businesses are now being forced to consider ways to enable their employees to work remotely in the bid to ensure the health and safety of their staff whilst also reducing the need of travel which increases the risk of spreading the virus.

-As the global situation is continuing to develop on a daily basis, working from home is a reality a lot of employees may be facing, and it might last for a number of months.
+As the global situation continues to develop, working from home is a reality a lot of employees may be facing.
+Moreover, with the current uncertainties it might last for a number of months.

 Set Your Home Office Environment Up Right!

 We as humans have developed a culture of collaborating with like-minded individuals in creating and executing awesome ideas in the office environment for a long time.
-With businesses looking for ways to enhance productivity, office spaces have been transformed to help build great team culture, collaboration and comfort so does that mean that working from home now maybe, well… a little different?.
+With businesses looking for ways to enhance productivity, office spaces are transforming themselves to help build great team culture, collaboration and comfort.

 Think about this: businesses have strived to make office spaces less official and more comfortable, so why not, in turn, make your home space be as professional?
 All you need is a small area to set your workstation up where personal distractions do not interfere with your professional obligations.